-Eating the animal in a jelly called guilinggao is falsely believed to promote general well being, but it is also purported to be a cure for cancer.
+Eating the animal in a jelly called guilinggao is falsely believed to promote general well being, but it is also purported to be a cure for everything from acne to cancer.
 Due to these false beliefs, the Golden Coin Turtle is one of the highest priced turtles in the trade, with prices for a single animal ranging from $10,000 to as high as $25,000.

 About this Program

 This program is the first repatriation of turtles captive-bred in another country (United States) back to their home country of China.
 The return of these animals is part of our commitment to completing the circle of captive breeding, returning and eventually releasing these animals in the wild.
 The releases in the not-so-distant future will provide an important boost for the remaining wild population.